 For cities where you plan to do a lot of sightseeing, you may find the city offers a sightseeing pass to several of the top attractions in a bundle that will save you money.

 This step of the budgeting process can be time-consuming, depending on how detailed you want to get.

 If you can afford it, it is sometimes less stressful to have a budget range and not worry about every specific detail.

 Passport, Visa Fees, Immunizations, and Travel Insurance

-These fees are entirely dependent on which country you’re from, where you are going, and how long you plan to stay in each country.
+These fees entirely depend on which country you’re from, where you are going, and how long you plan to stay in each country.